Tax Management India. Com

 X X X X Extracts X X X X

-..... s in the business of selling gold, the quantity sold often did not vary, and therefore, the amounts shown in the invoice were also similar.
+..... business of selling gold, the quantity sold often did not vary, and therefore, the amounts shown in the invoice were also similar.
 This was a plausible explanation which found favour with the AO.
 The respondent/assessee, in support of the plea that the cash sales were the source of the deposits found credited in the subject bank account, had concededly submitted relevant material, which the AO examined in the course of the assessment proceedings.
 AO, having been satisfied with the explanation given, chose not to make any addition with regard to the cash deposit.
 PCIT on the other hand, without making any enquiry at his end, chose to cancel the assessment order with a direction to pass a fresh assessment order.
 PCIT had to reach a conclusion in the fact situation obtaining in the instant case, that the assessment order was erroneous by conducting an enquiry before passing an order u/s 263.
 PCIT, in our opinion, took the easy route by cancelling the impugned order and remanding the matter for a fresh assessment to the AO.
-While exercising powers under Section 263 of the Act, the concerned officer is entitled to examine the entire record, which includes not only t .....
+While exercising powers under Section 263 of the Act, the concerned officer is entitled to examine the entire record, which includes not only the assessment order .....

 X X X X Extracts X X X X